-Whether buyer or seller, in many cases, one trading party is going to lose money on the deal—though the set price of futures does allow traders some level of guarantee as to how much the seller or producer stands to lose.
+In many cases one trading party is going to lose money on the deal — though the set price of futures does allow traders some level of guarantee as to how much the seller or producer stands to lose.

 For instance, let’s say a farmer negotiates a futures contract to sell her harvest of wheat.
 The buyer agrees to buy a specified amount of wheat at a specific price point.

-If the value of wheat has risen by the time the farmer plows her fields, the buyer will be getting a good deal since he’s paying the price they’d already agreed upon, which was negotiated based on the value of the wheat at the time of the negotiation.
+If the value of wheat rises by the time the farmer harvests the crop, the buyer will get a good deal since he’s paying the price they’d already agreed upon (which was set based on the value of the wheat at the time of the negotiation).
 The buyer can then turn around and sell the wheat at a higher price, earning a profit.

 Why Invest in Commodities?